patrickcmserrano/portfolio-blog/static/posts/listas-ligadas.md

 class ListaLigada {
     No cabeca;

     ListaLigada() {
         this.cabeca = null;
     }

-    // Inserir no início
+    // Inserção no início
     void inserirInicio(int valor) {
         No novoNo = new No(valor);
         novoNo.proximo = cabeca;
         cabeca = novoNo;
     }

-    // Inserir no final
+    // Inserção no final
     void inserirFinal(int valor) {
         No novoNo = new No(valor);
         if (cabeca == null) {